cardanoz/drep/constitution/constitution203.md

 Guardrails
 Appendix to this Constitution.
-The Cardano Community may digitally codify certain Guardrails such that the Guardrails are directly programmed and implemented on the Cardano Blockchain using on-chain Guardrails Scripts or built-in ledger rules.
+The Cardano Community may digitally codify certain Guardrails such that the Guardrails are directly programmed and implemented on the Cardano Blockchain using on-chain Guardrails Script or built-in ledger rules.

 In the event there are inconsistencies between a Guardrail as set forth in the